-In connection with the lease amendment, the Company issued a letter of credit for \$0.9 million, which is included in restricted cash on the consolidated balance sheet as of June 30, 2021 and December 31, 2020, respectively.
+In connection with the lease amendment, the Company issued a letter of credit for \$0.9 million, which is included in restricted cash on the consolidated balance sheet as of March 31, 2021 and December 31, 2020, respectively.

-Through June 30, 2021, the landlord has provided the Company with \$3.4 million in tenant improvement allowances for the 700 Building and \$3.2 million for the 300 building, which were recognized as lease incentives.
+Through March 31, 2021, the landlord has provided the Company with \$3.4 million in tenant improvement allowances for the 700 Building, which were recognized as a lease incentive.
+The lease amendment provides the Company with an additional tenant improvement allowance of \$3.2 million to complete the renovation to the 300 Building, which the Company has determined to be lessee owned.
+This was also recognized as a lease incentive.
 The lease incentives are being amortized as an offset to rent expense over the lease term in the condensed consolidated statements of operations.